 Mr. Choudhury practices in a wide variety of matters involving civil, administrative and appellate litigation, focusing primarily on matters for clients in the entertainment industry.
 He has represented clients in state and federal court as well as complex administrative proceedings, including before the Copyright Royalty Board, the Federal Trade Commission and the Federal Communications Commission.
 Some of Mr. Choudhury's significant representations include:

 - Represented the American Psychological Association as amicus curiae in a number of early cases involving same sex marriage, including cases before the California, Iowa and North Carolina Supreme Courts.

 Mr. Choudhury has also maintained an active pro bono practice.
 Past representative matters include:

 - Represented a national network of anti-human trafficking organizations as amicus curiae in challenges to multiple state immigration laws before the U.S. Court of Appeals for the Eleventh Circuit.

 - Represented a victim of human trafficking in federal district court in obtaining a million dollar judgment against her diplomat employers.

 - Represented the National Association of Criminal Defense Lawyers as amicus curiae at the U.S. Supreme Court in a case involving the meaning of “aggravated felon” provisions at the intersection of criminal and immigration laws.

-Mr. Choudhury is the President of the South Asian Bar Association of Southern California.
-He also is a member of the Board of Governors for the Asian Pacific American Bar Association of Los Angeles County (APABA), the Executive Committee of the Fulfillment Fund Leadership Council, and past member of the Board of the South Asian Bar Association Public Interest Foundation.
+Mr. Choudhury is the immediate past president of the South Asian Bar Association of Southern California.
+He has served on the Board of Governors for the Asian Pacific American Bar Association of Los Angeles County (APABA) and is a member of the Executive Committee of the Fulfillment Fund Leadership Council’s Board of Directors.
+He is also a past member of the Board of Directors of the South Asian Bar Association Public Interest Foundation.

 Mr. Choudhury served as a clerk to the Honorable Marsha S. Berzon on the United States Court of Appeals for the Ninth Circuit.
 Mr. Choudhury received his J.D. magna cum laude from Harvard Law School in 2004.
 While at Harvard, he served as an editor and supreme court chair of the Harvard Law Review, was elected First Class Marshal, was a semifinalist in the Ames Moot Court competition, where he earned the Best Oralist Prize, and was awarded the Dean's Award for Community Leadership.